 How to Choose a Side Project

-I love side projects for a host of reasons.
-They give you autonomy, sharpen your skills, and can teach you valuable lessons about building and shipping products.
+Side projects give you autonomy, sharpen your skills, and teach you valuable lessons about building and shipping products.

 Learn something new